This article is written by researchers from the Research Centre for Digitalisation of Public Services and Citizenship (CEDIC).

 Using an app, the child can see, hear and talk to those in the classroom.
 The app also allows the child to adjust the sound level of the robot, "raise their hand" by flashing a light on the robot's head, and rotate the robot 360 degrees horizontally, as well as 40 degrees vertically.
 The robot thus offers a greater degree of control and participation than traditional video chat technology.

 Helping children stay connected

 In a qualitative study we conducted, we examined the experiences of 37 children and young people who have used the robot in everything from kindergartens to upper secondary schools.
-Before we started collecting data, we must admit that we were skeptical.
+Before we started collecting data, we must admit that we were sceptical.
 AV1 had received considerable press coverage, and we perceived the robot as a fun, but slightly naïve, invention.
 We were therefore surprised that almost half of the total sample group described themselves as "very satisfied" with the robot.

 The children especially appreciated that AV1 enabled them to have contact with their friends.
 Children unable to attend school can easily experience loneliness, especially during the day, when friends are busy with their life at school.
 For some, loneliness is painful and traumatic.
 One mother believed that the robot helped her 16-year-old son feel that he "was not completely alone in the world".